TritonDataCenter/smartos-live/src/img/man/imgadm.1m.md

                            to it.
 If the basename of "PATH" is not a dir, then "PATH.imgmanifest" and "PATH.zfs[.EXT]" are
                            created.
-            -c COMPRESSION One of "none", "gz" or "bzip2" for the compression to use on the image file, if any.
+            -c <comp>      One of "none", "gz" or "bzip2" for the compression to use on the image file, if any.
 Default is "none".
-            -i             Build an incremental image (based on the "@final"\n' snapshot of the source image for the VM).\n'
+            -i             Build an incremental image (based on the "@final" snapshot of the source image for the VM).

+            -s <prepare-image-path>
+                           Path to a script that is run inside the VM to prepare it for imaging.
+Specifying this triggers the full snapshot/prepare-image/create-image/rollback
+                           automatic image creation process (see notes above).
+                           There is a contract with "imgadm" that a prepare-image script must follow.
+See the "PREPARE IMAGE SCRIPT" section in "man imgadm".

-            -p URL, --publish URL
+            -p <url>, --publish <url>
                            Publish directly to the given image source (an IMGAPI server).
 You may not specify both "-p" and "-o".